ming33333/quirkle/README.md

 ## TODO
 - star questions and then only get starred questions
-- add in firebase (added must add more data and organize data accessing)
+- add in firebase (added must add more data and organize data accessing) ~~fix data access~~
 - -  option to add more quizzes
+- - change quiz based on selection
+- - have previous and nav buttons adjust to side bar size
+- - have button to click to change side bar size
 - [optional] make look pretty

 ## Available Scripts